yuhaozhang94/humanpose-rnn-action-recognition/README.md

 ```

 ## Discussion
 Our project was a great example of Transfer Learning.
 The model trained previously for human gait recognition was extended here to recognize general human actions.

 One advantage of our model for human action recognition was that it extracted only the spatial and temporal information of the human pose, thus excluding the background noises.
-It does not work well, as we had observed, on frames where the human subject was not in the center or was partially blocked.
+It does not work well, as we had observed, on frames where the human subject was decentralized or partially blocked or when there were multiple subjects.

+To further improve the classification accuracy especially on UCF11 and UCF101 datasets, we have to standardize the video frames so that the subject performing the action is centralized and at a profile view.
+As we have seen from the visualization of pose estimation, some frames were wrongly estimated leading to the inaccurate results.

 For future works, the natural extension of this project would be to enable real-time action recognition on video or camera stream.
 We would also be exploring the possibility of combining the current popular approaches with our model through Emsemble methods to see if better results could be achieved.

 ## Applications